 Also, these exams give your dentist a chance to provide tips on caring for your teeth and to detect oral health problems early —when they are most treatable.

-While most adults and kids should see the dentist every six months, your requirements to safeguard your oral health may need a different schedule.
-Because problems with oral health can get worse and hurt a lot if they aren’t treated right away.
-Additionally, if you have ongoing oral health problems, your dentist or dental hygienist can advise scheduling more regular dental checkups.
-For instance, those who see their dentist for a tooth cleaning as regularly as every three to four months tend to react better to dental treatment than those who have a history of underlying gum disease.
+Most adults and kids should go to the dentist every six months, but you may need a different plan to protect your oral health because dental problems can get worse and hurt a lot if they aren’t taken care of right away.
+Also, if you have ongoing problems with your oral health, your dentist or dental hygienist may suggest that you go to the dentist more often.
+For example, people who go to the dentist every three to four months to have their teeth cleaned tend to respond better to dental care than those with a gum disease history.

 New patients, walk-ins, and referrals are always welcome.
 We do our best to accommodate dental emergencies on the same day.